ras-rap/dm-screen/README.md

 - **Players Management**: Easily add, edit, and remove players from your campaign.
 - **Dice Rolling**: Integrated dice roller to handle all your in-game rolling needs.
 - **Campaign Notes**: Keep track of important campaign notes and story details.
-- **Player Importing/Exporting**: Import and export player data for easy sharing and backup.
+- **Entity Importing/Exporting**: Import and export entity data for easy sharing and backup.
+- **Campaign Importing/Exporting**: Import the whole campagin for way sharing and backup.

 ## About